-A trustee since 2014, Meggesin has been employed by AGL Resources now Southern Company Gas since 2011 when it acquired Nicor Gas, where she worked in all facets of the business – accounting, operations, sales, customer service and Human Resources.
-Overall, she has worked at Nicor and Southern Company Gas for a combined 34 years.
+A trustee since 2014, Meggesin, now retired, was employed by AGL Resources now Southern Company Gas (acquired by Nicor Gas in 2011) as its Vice President Talent Management and Labor Relations.
+Overall, she worked at Nicor and Southern Company Gas for a combined 34 years in all facets of the business – accounting, operations, sales, customer service and Human Resources.
 She currently serves on the Board of Directors of the Community Career Center in Naperville and the Board of Directors of the United Way of Metropolitan Chicago-West Suburban Region.
 Becky is also a member of the Board of Advisors for the Northern Illinois University College of Business BELIEF program (ethics).
 She is a graduate of Illinois State University with a degree in Accounting and Business Administration and is a Certified Senior HR Professional (SPHR).

 Appointed a trustee in May 2008, Melsa is Dean Emeritus of the College of Engineering at Iowa State University.
 He earned a Bachelor of Science in Electric Engineering at Iowa State University and a Master of Science and Ph.D. in Electric Engineering at the University of Arizona.
 Melsa belongs to the Rotary Club of Naperville and the Lincoln Foundation for Performance Excellence.
 He was President of the American Society for Engineering Education and serves on the Board of Directors of the Association of Apartment Owners of the Whaler on Kaanapali Beach, the Board of Trustees of All Saints Catholic Academy in Naperville, the Board of Directors at the Hoover Library Foundation, the Iowa State University Foundation Board of Governors, and the Industrial Advisory Council of the College of Engineering at the University of Arizona.